StableMann46/Demo/README.md

 # Demo
 Sample Trying

+Topic 01: Conventions: <br>
+Repository meaning folder.
+Commit chnages means pushing updated code/text.
+` Tilda means we are currently in our root directory.

-Topic 01: Configuring Git <br>
+Topic 02: Configuring Git <br>
-We do it using the "git config" command
+We do it using the command "git config"
-</t>There are two types of configuration: One is global level -- changing the full system using one email address.
+There are two types of configuration: One is global level -- changing the full system using one email address.
 Another is the Local level -- let's say we have a project and specific repository -- changing that using another   email address.

+This is to set username
+git config --global user.name "My name"

+To set email address
-<h4 style="bold"> git config --global Stablemann46 "Harsh Pancholi" </h4>
+git config --global user.email "abcd@gmail.com"

+To see the chnages we just did. git config -- global --list

+Topic 03: Clone and Status <br>